-Visit our faculty research websites below to learn more.
+Please read a description of our faculty research below to learn more.

-The Postma group conducts interdisciplinary research in nanoscience and nanotechnology.
-We are interested in the properties of materials with intrinsic nanoscale dimensions, such as carbon nanotubes, graphene, nanowires, and DNA.
+Dr. Postma conducts interdisciplinary research in nanoscience and nanotechnology.
+He is interested in the properties of materials with intrinsic nanoscale dimensions, such as carbon nanotubes, graphene, nanowires, and DNA.
 Their small dimensions give rise to interesting effects, such as quantum confinement, and we utilize these for novel applications in computation, sensing, and information storage.

 A state-of-the-art Electron Paramagnetic Resonance (EPR) spectroscopy is combined with the optical technique of Time Resolved Fluorescence Quenching (TRFQ) to investigate certain properties of materials with applications in biology, chemistry and physics.

 Dr. Anna Bezryadina interests are in the areas of biophotonics and quantum optics.
 In particular, she is interested in utilizing optical trapping to manipulate microorganisms, study light-matter interaction, and engineer new generation of biodegradable technology.

 Dr. Xu Zhang's research focuses on (1) excited state phenomena for many important energy materials, such as photovoltaics, optoelectronics, solid state lighting and plasmonics, based on developed time dependent density functional theory; (2) stress-controlled catalysis, such as oxygen reduction reaction, hydrogen evolution reaction, and CO2 electroreduction on nanoparticles, nanowires, nanoplates and surface steps using the developed multiscale method.